SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Quality customer service makes all the difference, and Brinks excels here.
 They offer ASAPer and LiveVoice assist, ensuring highly trained emergency personnel are always available.
 Traditional customer support channels are staffed by Brinks security experts.

-Phone support connects you with their dedicated care team, and you can even text questions—an innovative option.
-Each time we reached out, customer support was solid, though not exceptional.
-Staff were friendly and helpful, even with difficult questions.
+Phone support connects you directly with their dedicated care team, and you can even text in your questions — a convenient touch you don’t see everywhere.
+Every time we reached out, the experience was solid and consistent.
+Staff were friendly and genuinely helpful, even when we threw some trickier questions their way.

 Tip: Never underestimate the importance of customer service when choosing a home security company.
 You never know when you’ll need tech support, billing assistance, or help getting out of your contract in a pinch.